w3f/polkadot-spec/src/docs/chap-state.md

 which is the ASCII byte representation of the string `:code` ([Section -sec-num-ref-](id-cryptography-encoding#chapter-genesis)).
 As a result of storing the Runtime as part of the state, the Runtime code itself becomes state sensitive and calls to Runtime can change the Runtime code itself.
 Therefore the Polkadot Host needs to always make sure to provide the Runtime corresponding to the state in which the entrypoint has been called.
 Accordingly, we define ${R}_{{B}}$ ([Definition -def-num-ref-](chap-state#defn-runtime-code-at-state)).

 The initial Runtime code of the chain is provided as part of the genesis state ([Section -sec-num-ref-](id-cryptography-encoding#chapter-genesis)) and subsequent calls to the Runtime have the ability to, in turn, upgrade the Runtime by replacing this Wasm blob with the help of the storage API ([Section -sec-num-ref-](chap-host-api#sect-storage-api)).
-Therefore, the executor **must always** load the latest Runtime from storage - or preferably detect Runtime upgrades ([Definition -def-num-)) - either based on the parent block when importing blocks or the best/highest block when creating new blocks.
+Therefore, the executor **must always** load the latest Runtime from storage - or preferably detect Runtime upgrades ([Definition -def-num-ref-](chap-state#defn-digest)) - either based on the parent block when importing blocks or the best/highest block when creating new blocks.

 ###### Definition -def-num- Runtime Code at State {#defn-runtime-code-at-state}